FireWalkerX/fault_tolerant_router/README.md

 ## Usage

 1. Save an example configuration file in /etc/fault_tolerant_router.conf (use the --config option to set another location):
 `$ fault_tolerant_router generate_config`

 2. Edit /etc/fault_tolerant_router.conf

 3. Optional: demo how the daemon works, useful if it's the first time you see it:
 `$ fault_tolerant_router --demo monitor`

 4. Generate iptables rules and integrate them with your existing ones:
 `$ fault_tolerant_router generate_iptables`

 5. Optional: test email notification, to be sure SMTP parameters are correct and the administrator will get notifications:
 `$ fault_tolerant_router email_test`
 6. Run the daemon:
 `$ fault_tolerant_router monitor`
 Previous command will actually run Fault Tolerant Router in foreground.
 To run it in background you should use your Linux distribution specific method to start it as a system service.
 See for example [start-stop-daemon](http://manned.org/start-stop-daemon).
-If you want a quick and dirty way to run the program in background, just add an ampersand at the end of the command line `$ fault_tolerant_router monitor &`
+If you want a quick and dirty way to run the program in background, just add an ampersand at the end of the command line:
+`$ fault_tolerant_router monitor &`

 ## Configuration file